NCAR/lrose-bootstrap/docker/redhat/README.md

-# Building RPM packages for RedHat-type OSs (RHEL, CENTOS, FEDORA)
+# Building RPM packages for RedHat-based OSs (RHEL, CENTOS, FEDORA)

-## Building RPMS using docker
+## Building RPMS using Docker

-We use docker containers to build the RPMs for various RedHat versions of LINUX.
+We use Docker containers to build the RPMs for various RedHat versions of LINUX.

 To make use of these you will need to install docker.